maxashoka3/EDA-Global-Terrorism-Dataset/README.md

 ## Story telling through Visualization:
-We hacve used multiple visualization based on the need of the special charts to discover the pattern and trends.
+We have done ultiple manupulaiton and done multiple visualization based on the need of the special charts to discover the pattern and trends.
 We have used heatmap, bar graph with single axis and with twin axis, single line graph and multiple line graph, Pie Chart, Area Graph, pair plot and so on.
 ## Challenges faced
 * Handling huge dataset